javiereguiluz/easybook/src/Easybook/Tests/Publishers/fixtures/book5/input/Contents/chapter0.md

 Entit[y|ies]
 : This is the definition of the word **entity**.
 Please note that it is also applied to **entities**.

+features
+: This is just a test of a term inside a plain paragraph.

 </div>